High-dimensional ridge regression with random features for non-identically distributed data with a variance profile: Introduction

 one has that $\hat{\theta}_{\lambda} = HQ(-\lambda)Y_n/n$.
 The resolvent matrix $Q(-\lambda)$ is well known in RMT as it is associated with understanding the singular values distribution of the matrix $H/\sqrt{n}$, providing critical insights into the spectral behavior of high-dimensional random matrices.
 As such, both $\hat{\theta}_{\lambda}$ and the associated training and predictive risks are intrinsically linked to the spectral distribution of the matrix $H^\top H/n$ via its resolvent $Q(-\lambda)$.

 {\CB The asymptotic equivalents that are derived in this paper extend the results of \cite{adlam2020neural} to the case where {\CM $X_n$ is a random matrix with a variance profile}}. {\CB One of our contributions is then to show} that, for some variance profiles, the expression of $E_{train}$ matches with the case of constant variance profiles (corresponding to iid data) dealt by \cite{adlam2020neural}.
 The derivation of $E^\lozenge_{train}(\lambda)$ and $E^\lozenge_{test}(\lambda)$ mainly rely on the results of \cite{DaboMale} that uses the {\CB so-called traffic theory in free probability \cite{zbMATH07338275}} to prove that {\CB the expressions of $E^\lozenge_{train}(\lambda)$ and $E^\lozenge_{test}(\lambda)$ are simply obtained by replacing $H$ with its ``linear-plus-chaos" approximation $H^{\lozenge}$ (defined in Section \ref{sec:lozenge}) in the closed-form expressions of $E_{train} (\lambda)$ and $E_{test} (\lambda)$ that are given in Section \ref{sec:fst_equiv}.
 Nevertheless, these first asymptotic equivalents remain expectations of random quantities that depend on the random matrices $X_n$ and $W$. {\CM To the contrary, the second set of asymptotic equivalents} $E^\square_{train}(\lambda)$ and $E^\square_{test}(\lambda)$ only depend on the variance profiles $\Gamma_{n} = (\gamma_{ij}^2)$ and $\tilde{\Gamma}_{n} = (\tilde{\gamma}_{ij}^2)$.
-The construction of this second set of asymptotic equivalents heavily relies on results related to the notion of amalgamation over the diagonal in free probability \cite{20-AOP1447} of block matrices whose blocs are diagonal.
+The construction of this second set of asymptotic equivalents heavily relies on results related to the notion of amalgamation over the diagonal in free probability \cite{20-AOP1447} of block matrices whose blocks are diagonal.
 These asymptotic equivalents are discussed in more detail in Sections \ref{sec:lozenge} and \ref{sec:square}}.
+At a high level, the lozenge equivalents are obtained by replacing the nonlinear random feature matrix $H$ by its Gaussian surrogate $H^{\lozenge}$ inside the exact risk formulas.
+The square equivalents then replace the remaining random operator-valued resolvent terms of the lozenge model by the deterministic fixed-point solution $\mathfrak{Q}^{\square}$.
+In that sense, the lozenge step produces a random surrogate model, whereas the square step yields fully deterministic approximations.
+Although we do not introduce a separate symbol $H^{\square}$, the square quantities play exactly this deterministic-surrogate role at the level of the risk formulas.